-- (d) A company that calls a meeting for the purpose of sub-section (a), (b) or (c) must: - (i) include with the notice of the meeting sent to members of the company a statement setting out all the information known to the company that is material to the decision on how to vote on the resolution; and - (ii) before the notice of a meeting is sent to members of the company, lodge with the Registrar a copy of: - (A) the notice of the meeting; and - (B) any other document that will accompany the notice of the meeting sent to the members. - (e) The company must file with the Registrar, at least 21 days before giving the financial assistance, a notice in the prescribed form stating that the assistance has been approved under this section.
+A company that calls a meeting for the purpose of sub-section (a), (b) or (c) must include with the notice of the meeting a statement setting out all the information known to the company that is material to the decision on how to vote on the resolution;

+- (d) Before the notice of a meeting is sent to members of the company, the company must lodge with the Registrar a copy of: - (i) the notice of the meeting; and - (ii) any document relating to the financial assistance that will accompany the notice of the meeting sent to the members.

-- (f) A special resolution passed for the purpose of sub-section (a), (b) or (c) must be lodged with the Registrar by the company, public company listed in the Union or holding company within 14 days after it is passed. - (g) It shall be the duty of every director and other officer of a company to take reasonable steps to ensure that the procedures of this section are followed and that all relevant filings are made. - 134.
+- (e) The company must file with the Registrar, at least 21 days before giving the financial assistance, a notice in the prescribed form stating that the assistance has been approved under this section. - (f) A special resolution passed for the purpose of sub-section (a), (b) or (c) must be lodged with the Registrar by the company, public company listed in the Union or holding company within 14 days after it is passed. - (g) It shall be the duty of every director and other officer of a company to take reasonable steps to ensure that the procedures of this section are followed and that all relevant filings are made. - 134.
 If a default is made in complying with sub-section 133(g), the company and every director or other officer of the company who is knowingly and wilfully involved in the default shall be liable to a fine of 2,500,000 kyats.